claudiumihait/mars-exploration-simulator/README.md

 2. **Maven:** The build automation tool and dependency management system used to streamline the project's build process and handle external libraries and dependencies.
 4. **PostgreSQL:** The open-source relational database management system used to store and manage data related to rovers, command centers, and construction sites during the simulation.
 5. **IntelliJ IDEA:** Integrated Development Environments (IDEs) that provide a comprehensive set of tools and features for Java development, including code editing, debugging, and project management.
+6. **JFrame/JPanel:** The Java Swing framework used to create the graphical user interface (GUI) for the simulation visualization.
+JFrame provides the main application window, while JPanel is used to create custom components and handle the rendering of the simulation elements.

 ### License